 - Trade Secrets

-Two main aspects that any patent applicant will have to consider before acquiring a patent for their technology are
+Two main aspects that any patent application will have to consider before acquiring a patent for their technology are

 - The jurisdiction(s) in which the technology is used prior to being launched into space; and